Zeinahesham308/DFA_Minimizer/README.md

 ## Usage
 Once you have the DFA Minimizer set up, you can start using it by following these steps:

-1- Run the DFA Minimizer program.
+1- Run the DFA Minimizer program. <br>
 2- Enter the DFA details when prompted.
-Ensure that the DFA follows the specified language and state numbering conventions.
+Ensure that the DFA follows the specified language and state numbering conventions. <br>
-3- Once you have entered the DFA, the program will perform the minimization process automatically.
+3- Once you have entered the DFA, the program will perform the minimization process automatically. <br>
-4- After the minimization is complete, the program will display the minimized DFA.
+4- After the minimization is complete, the program will display the minimized DFA. <br>